 - Document prototypes: If you created an experimental prototype by hand, you don’t have a CAD file to reference for mass manufacturing.
 Reverse engineering helps you work backward from your prototype and create a blueprint for future parts.

-Contact Us for Reverse Engineering and 3D Modeling Services
+Contact Us for 3D Modeling & Reverse Engineering Services in Central PA and Beyond

 MicronPA offers custom solutions for your design and inspection needs.
 With 3D modeling services and other inspection types, we can find the right solution to help you improve your manufacturing operation’s accuracy and efficiency.
 From our base in York, we serve companies in Pennsylvania, Maryland and Virginia.
 Get a free quote today or contact our team to learn about our capabilities.